Exams and testing

-SAISD will offer Princeton Review student training sessions for both the PSAT/SAT exam and the ACT exam during the fall semester.
-SAT review sessions will begin Thursday, September 4 and ACT sessions will begin Monday, October 6.
+SAISD will offer Princeton Review student training sessions for both the PSAT/SAT exam and the ACT exam during the spring semester.
+SAT review sessions will begin Monday, February 2 and ACT sessions will begin Thursday, May 21.
 Numerous SAISD teachers have attended training with Princeton Review personnel and will conduct the sessions.
 Students enrolled in one of these sessions will have the opportunity to take two practice tests and will work with Princeton Review materials throughout the classes.

 the much reduced fee of $100.
 For students on free/reduced lunch, the fee is $50.
 The fee for students not enrolled in SAISD is $300.
 The courses are targeted at sophomores and juniors; however, freshmen are also invited to attend.

 Registration will take place on both high school campuses in the Student Service Center.
 The deadline to register for SAT is January 26, 2015.
 The deadline to register for ACT is May 14, 2015.

 Further information including dates, times, and registration information, can be found in the following documents.

 For specific information about dates, times, etc. for each session please contact the following teachers: